-'Pre-enrolment' means the period in which applications for enrolment are invited and processed by a school.
+'Pre-enrolment' means the period in which applications for enrolment are invited and processed by a school which has an enrolment scheme.

 'Enrolment' occurs when attendance at the school starts and the student is first marked as present on the school roll.

-Therefore, enrolment scheme changes apply to students whose enrolment is at or after the commencement date of the zone change.
+Therefore the enrolment scheme changes apply to students whose enrolment is at or after the date of the commencement of the zone change.